-- All submitted assignments must be typed unless otherwise stated. - Extra Credit will be available for completion throughout the semester. - Do not expect additional Extra Credit assignments when you have failed to complete the assigned work. - Study Guides will be handed out before the Midterm & Final Exam but not for the Quiz. - Due to time constraints, there might be changes to the dates in which chapters & assignments are covered/discussed in class.
+- All submitted assignments must be typed or pertinent information highlighted, unless otherwise stated. - Extra Credit will be available for completion throughout the semester. - Do not expect additional Extra Credit assignments when you have failed to complete the assigned work. - Study Guides will be handed out before the Midterm & Final Exam but not for the Quiz. - Due to time constraints, there might be changes to the dates in which chapters & assignments are covered/discussed in class.